palodaman/mhlinka/README.md

 yarn && yarn build && yarn start
 ```

 This installs dependencies, builds your project, and starts your server.
-You’re now a spacefaring content master!

 ## Features Overview ✨